phork/microphork-application/README.md

 ##Introduction

-This an installer used to start a new microphork application.
+This is an installer used to start a new microphork application.
 It will check out the microphork framework and create a fresh copy of the `app` directory which should be used to build the application.

 ##Usage

 This requires [composer](http://getcomposer.org/) in order to run.
 If you don't have composer you can checkout the [microphork](https://github.com/phork/microphork) repository directly.
-To begin the installation type `composer install`.
+To begin the installation use the [`composer install`](http://getcomposer.org/doc/00-intro.md#using-composer) command.
-If any of the settings require overriding create an `htdocs/env.php` file.
+If any of the settings require overriding you can create an `htdocs/env.php` file.
 This will be included automatically before the rest of the application runs.

 ##Example env.php